kyle-david1/Code-Refactor/README.md

-## Code Revising
+## Code Refactor

 ## Description
-Taking a given HTML document and adding semantic elements so that the document will meet accessibility standards.
+Revises incorrect HTML syntax and adds semantic elements so that the document will meet accessibility standards.
 Alt tags and sections were added.
 The HTML was organized to follow a more logical flow.
 CSS was condensed to remove redundancies.
-I had difficulty resizing the images in the float left class.
-They are rendered to the page too large.

 ## Credits
 Collaborated and bounced questions off of Sara Baqla